 This passage of ions generates the heart's electrical activity.
 The electrical signal spreads from the top of the heart to the bottom, causing the heart to contract and pump blood.

 In most cases of long QT syndrome, the flow of potassium ions out of the heart muscle's cells is delayed.
 This means that after each heartbeat, your heart can take longer to reset itself.

 Long QT syndrome is often inherited from a parent as a faulty gene.
 The abnormal gene affects the proteins that make up the ion channels in the heart cells.
 The ion channels may not work well, or there may not be enough of them, which disrupts the heart's electrical activity.

 Certain commonly used medicines can also trigger long QT syndrome, including some types of:

-Cardiac Risk in the Young has published a list of medications which people with long QT syndrome should avoid.
+Cardiac Risk in the Young has published a list of medications that people with long QT syndrome should avoid.

 Drug-induced long QT syndrome usually happens in people with an inherited higher risk of developing it, such as those with slight genetic heart defects.

-For more information, you can read the Sudden Arrhythmic Death Sydrome's (SADS UK) guide about acquired, drug-induced long QT syndrome (PDF, 158kb).
+For more information, you can read the Sudden Arrhythmic Death Syndrome (SADS UK) guide about acquired, drug-induced long QT syndrome (PDF, 158kb).

 What does 'long QT' mean?

 Every time your heart beats, it produces tiny electrical signals.
 An electrocardiogram (ECG) machine traces these signals on paper – a typical pattern is shown below.